ImageMagick depends on a number of external resources including configuration files, loadable modules, fonts, and environment variables.

 - Configure Ghostscript fonts.
 The Ghostscript package includes a number of fonts that can be accessed with ImageMagick.

 Under Linux and Linux, ImageMagick searches for each of the configuration files listed above by looking in the locations given below, in order, and loads them if found:

 The environmental variable $PREFIX is the default install path (e.g.

 /usr/local).
 The client path is the execution path of your ImageMagick client (e.g.

-For the Unix or Linux pre-compiled uninstalled binary distributions, the configuration load order is:
+For the Linux or Linux pre-compiled uninstalled binary distributions, the configuration load order is:

 Under Windows, ImageMagick searches for these configuration files in the following order, and loads them if found:

 Above, $PREFIX is the default install path, typically

 For an uninstalled Windows installation, the configuration load order is: